ainetwork-ai/ainspace/README.md

 ---

-## Problem: The Ephemeral Ghost Problem of Agent-to-Agent Protocols
+## Problem

-Current AI Agents are **ephemeral snippets of code** waiting to be discovered that vanish after each task.
+Current AI Agents are **ephemeral snippets of code** that vanish after each task.
 They lack persistence, memory, and identity, which prevents them from forming shared context, discovering peers, or acting autonomously within an economy. **We call this the Ephemeral Ghost Problem.**

 Builders today face **three key limitations**: